sinantalhakosar/sinan-backstage/README.md

 ### Configuration

-You can allow to define the list of scanned repositories in app-config.yml file in format:
+Define the list of scanned repositories in app-config.yml file in format:
 ```yaml
 backend:
     search: